Design patterns

 Projects often use the term Object to refer to an object within the project’s scope and the term Context object to refer to an object outside the project’s scope.
 While an internal interface involves both a lead and a supporting object, an external interface involves a lead object paired with a supporting context object.
 A project never describes the interaction between two context objects, as this falls entirely outside the project’s scope.

-In the model, a type relation called has lead is typically created between the Interface and Object type elements, with the cardinality set to Single.
-Additionally, a type relation has supporting is created, also with the cardinality set to Single.
-The Range setting is set to Collection, and for the To type elements setting, both Object and Context Object are selected.
+In the model, a type relation, has lead, is created between the type elements Interface and Object.
+In most cases, the cardinality of this relation is set to Single.
+Additionally, a type relation, has supporting, is created.
+The Range of the type relation is set to Collection, and for the To type elements setting, both Object and Context Object are selected.
 As a result, a user can select both objects and context objects as the supporting elements for the interface.
+In most cases, the cardinality of this relation is set to Single.
+This allows a user to select either an object or a context object, but not both.

 Interface with scope property

-Alternatively, some projects categorize an interface as either Internal or External.
-This model pattern is not widely used.
-While it offers the advantage of quickly filtering out either internal or external interfaces, it can overlap with or conflict with the actual related objects.
-Therefore, in practice, the use of related objects/context objects, as described in the example above, is preferred.
+Alternatively, sometimes projects categorize an interface as either Internal or External.
+While this offers the advantage of quickly filtering out either internal or external interfaces, the disadvantage is that it can overlap with or conflict with the actual related objects.
+Therefore, in practice, most projects prefer to use related objects/context objects, as described in the example above.

 Lifecycle

-If some interfaces are expected to become irrelevant over time, it is advisable to configure the Status property as a Life cycle property for the Interface type element.
-This can be done by setting the Life cycle property of the Interface type element to the Status property.
-Additionally, by enabling the Auto archive setting and selecting the relevant archive values (e.g., Rejected), only relevant interfaces will be displayed by default in the views.
+If some interfaces are expected to become irrelevant to the project over time, it is advisable to configure the type property Status as a Life cycle property.
+Optionally, by enabling the Auto archive setting and selecting appropriate archive values (e.g., Rejected), only relevant interfaces will be displayed by default in the views.

 Responsibility

 When multiple disciplines or organizations are involved in an interface, it is common to include responsibility in the model.
-This helps clarify who is responsible for taking the lead in specifying the interface and handling related issues and actions.
+This helps clarify who is responsible for specifying the interface and handling related issues and actions.

 Persons

-In the model, a type relation has responsible is created between the type elements Interface and Person.
+In the model, a type relation, has responsible, is created between the type elements Interface and Person.
 In most cases, the cardinality of this relation is set to Single.
-Allowing only one person to be stored as responsible for the interface ensures clarity about who is the point of contact for follow-up actions related to the interface.
+Allowing only one person to be stored as responsible for the interface ensures clarity about the point of contact to follow up on the interface.

 Persons of different subprojects